 Erected by: Philip Lloyd Rampulla

 New York City Department of Parks and Recreation, Henry J. Stern, commissioner

 Dedicated fall 1995 by: the Greenbelt Conservancy, Inc.

-Dorothy Reilly is communications director for the Greenbelt Conservancy
+Dorothy Reilly is director of public relations for the Greenbelt Conservancy